JuliaData/DataFrames.jl/docs/src/man/getting_started.md

 Columns can be directly (i.e. without copying) accessed via `df.col` or `df[!, :col]`.
 The latter syntax is more flexible as it allows passing a variable holding the name of the column, and not only a literal name.
 Note that column names are symbols (`:col` or `Symbol("col")`) rather than strings (`"col"`).
 Columns can also be accessed using an integer index specifying their position.

 Since `df[!, :col]` does not make a copy, changing the elements of the column returned by this syntax will affect the values stored in the original `df`.

-Use the `df[:, :col]` syntax to get a copy of the column, which can be modified without changing `df`.
+To get a copy of the column use `df[:, :col]`.
+Changing the column returned by this syntax does not change `df`.

 ```jldoctest dataframe
 julia> df.A